Dog friendly holidays in South Devon

 About UsGet in Touch

-Then come to Dittiscombe Estate & Cottages in South Devon for a truly dog-friendly holiday experience.
+Then come to Dittiscombe Estate & Cottages in South Devon for a truly dog friendly holiday experience.

 We are located in the heart of the prettiest part of South Devon, the South Hams, loved for its rugged cliffs, sandy coves, peaceful countryside and picturesque villages.
 Dittiscombe cottages are surrounded by our own valley so your dog can run free through our woodlands, meadows and along the nature trail, all of which is managed exclusively for our guests.

-You and your dog can then set out to explore the South Hams Area of Outstanding Natural Beauty, one of Britain’s finest protected landscapes, filled with coastal trails, beaches, estuaries, hills and valleys.
-Come back to Dittiscombe valley and your cosy self-catering cottage with secure dog-friendly gardens.
+You and your dog can then set out to explore the special area which is the South Devon Natural Landscapes which is guaranteed to be filled with coastal trails, beaches, estuaries, hills and valleys.

 Find out more about exploring the beautiful South Hams area with your dog by reading Ruth’s blog: A Dog’s Holiday – New Adventures in the South Hams.